SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 end
 ```

-This will restart the process, this time with a list that reads: `1721, 366, 299, 675, 1456]`.
+This will restart the process, this time with a list that reads: `[1721, 366, 299, 675, 1456]`.
 Once again, our code will try to sum each number with the first list element, this time `1721`.
 If it returns some product, then we're done!
-If not, we'll keep invoking `product_of_equals_twenty_twenty` with the next list tail, and the next, until we find what we're looking for.
+If not, we'll keep invoking `product_of_equals_twenty_twenty/1` with the next list tail, and the next, until we find what we're looking for.

 To wrap up this code, we'll add a function head for `product_of_equals_twenty_twenty/1` that can handle being invoked with an empty list--that is what will happen if our list does not contain any two numbers that equal `2020` and we continue to invoke `product_of_equals_twenty_twenty/1` until we have a tail that is empty.